mattermost/docs/source/help/getting-started/managing-members.rst

 1. Click your username, at the top of the Navigation Panel.
 2. Click **Invite People**.
 3. If there is a option to invite members and guests, choose **Invite Guests**.
-4. In the **Invite People** type an email for the guest you want to add.
-You can add multiple emails to invite more than one guest.
+4. In the **Invite People** field add the email address of guest you want to add.
+You can add multiple email addresses to invite more than one guest.
 5. Specify the channels the guest will have access to.
 6. [Optional] Add a custom message to be included in the invitation to the guest.
 5. Click **Invite Guests**.